MolSSI/reference_handler/README.md

 ## Motivation & goal

-To recognize the value of software in scientific research by promoting best practices in software citation.
-Such practices lead to the treatment of software attribution and credit at an equal footing with respect to scholarly manuscripts and datasets, improves reproducibility and validation of the scientific discoveries, and encourages software reuse and collaborative efforts.
+An appropriate recognition of the value of the scientific software on an equal footing with scholarly manuscripts and datasets is dependent upon the realization and promotion of community guidelines and best practices for software citation.
+Such practices can improve reproducibility and validation of the scientific discoveries, encourage software reuse and boost collaborative efforts.

-## Audience

-**1. Method and scientific software developers.**

-**2. Computational molecular science practitioners**

 ## Package overview